 His most notable works on the subject of Marian devotions are found in “Secret of the Rosary” and “True Devotion to Mary”.

-On July 20, 1947, during the papacy of Pope Pius XII, the Roman Catholic Church declared Montfort a saint.
+On July 20 1947, during the papacy of Pope Pius XII, the Roman Catholic Church declared Louis a saint.

 A “founders statue” designed by Giacomo Parisini is situated in an elevated niche of the south nave of St. Peter’s Basilica.